viperML/nix-maid/docs/installation.md

       ];
     };
   };

+  # Maid modules used by all users
+  #  For this to take effect, you need at least an empty configuration for a user:
+  #  users.users.alice.maid = { };
+  maid.sharedModules = [
+    ./some-submodule.nix
+  ];
 }
 ```

 Call `nixos-rebuild switch` normally, no need to do anything else.
-You can re-trigger the activation with `activate`.
+You can re-trigger the
+activation with `systemctl --user restart maid-activation.service`.

 ## Standalone + Flakes